edgeware/v2l-example-scheduler/README.md

 ## Compatibility

-Currently, this server works towards `ew-vod2cbm` version 0.10.
+Currently, this server works towards version 1.2.0 pf `ew-vod2cbm`.
-It is assumed to be at
-`localhost:8090`, but another address can be set in the `main.go` file.
+It is assumed to be at `localhost:8090`, but another address can be set in the `main.go` file.
 The `ew-vod2cbm` must have access to the `assets` directory.

-The media tracks being produced are described in the `content template` file `content_template.json`, and the input tracks must be compatible with what is to be generated.
+The media tracks being produced are described in the `content template` file `content_template.json`, and the input tracks must be compatible with that file when it comes to GoP duration.
+Other conditions like the number of tracks don't need to be fully aligned.

 ## How to run the program

-You need to have an `ESB-3015/ew-vod2cbm` server running at `localhost:8090`.
-It needs a config file, which currently (v0.8) needs a value for `defaultGopDurMS`.
-Such a config file is provided as `ew-vod2cbm-config/config_2s_gops.json`.
+You need to have an `ESB-3015/ew-vod2cbm` server running at `localhost:8090` with no configuration file.

 To run the program you need `go` installed.
 You can also get a compiled binary that you can run on any platform.